kaminiwalunj/mslearn-fabric/Instructions/Labs/06-data-warehouse-msinnovation.md

       - **DateAltKey**
    1. DimProduct
       - **ProductKey**
       - **ProductAltKey**

    ![Screenshot of the Visualizations pane with the bar chart selected.](./Images/visualizations-pane1at.png)

 3. Now you're ready to build a report and make this dataset available to others.
-On the Home menu, select **New report**.
+On the Reporting menu, select **New report**.
 This will open a new window, where you can create a Power BI report.

 4. In the **Data** pane, expand **FactSalesOrder**.
 Note that the columns you hid are no longer visible.

 5. Select **SalesTotal**.
 This will add the column to the **Report canvas**.
 Because the column is a numeric value, the default visual is a **column chart**.